Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ## Product Requirements

-The original idea that inspired our project was a gamified fitness app to improve user health.
-We took particular interest in the success of different games such as Pokemon Go, and the revival of the Tamagotchi.
-We felt that if we could our goals of having a fitness tracker combined with a keeping a virtual pet on our Internet of Things product, we would address a gap in the market.
-In recent years there has been a large shift towards getting individuals active, which is something that we kept in mind during the ideation process.
-After several ideation cycles based on this principle, we settled on the idea of measuring user step-count as a proxy for user fitness.
-From this we developed the features and systems of our product, which were largely based on the three key user groups that we developed: the Admin, Sponsor, and End-User.
+In order to design our product, we first came to the conclusion that we wanted to create a gamified fitness tracker to improve user health.
+When deciding what type of product to create, we took particular interest in the success of different games such as Pokemon Go, and the recent revival of the Tamagotchi.
+We felt that if we could combine our goal of having a fitness tracker, with the concept of a keeping a virtual pet on an Internet of Things (IoT) product, we would be addressing a gap in the market - likely very successfully.
+In recent years there has been a large push towards getting individuals active, which is something that we kept in mind during the ideation process.
+After several ideation cycles focused on the concept of health, we settled on the idea of measuring user step-count as a proxy for user fitness.
+From this we developed the requirements of our product, which were largely based on the three key user groups that we developed: the Admin, Sponsor, and End-User.
 These three user groups ensured that our product had a user centred focus, and ultimately defined our test cases and requirements that were the basis of the development of our system.

 ### User Types